hd-UQ/cd_dynamax/Goals.md

 - Revise our own README with
     - intro to problem
-    - summary of what is implemented, by linking to READMEs within each folder
     - how to install
     - summary of notebooks
-    - summary of tests

 - Make sure the links work

-- Merge all the above into main
-    - double-check all is good
+- When ready,
-    - tag it with v0
+    - Tag v0
     - Make v0 public
-    - via new brunch
+        - via new branch

 # cd-dynamax